isiahmeadows/mithril.js/design/router.md

         - If a history entry cannot be found, an error is thrown.
     - `options.replace` - Whether to replace the current history entry or append a new one.
         - Note: it needs to be noted that this does *not* have a real effect on user's history UI, only in terms of the HTML history API.
 So although it's advised for redirects, it's currently redundant until browsers fix their history UIs to follow the spirit of the spec.
 (There's mentions of it in various places, including Twitter, and active bugs exist for Firefox and Chrome both.)
-    - `options.title` - The title to associate with the history entry.
     - `options.state` - The state to associate with the history entry.
     - The returned promise awaits the next route change and all applicable redirects before it returns.
     - If `offset` is 0, this does nothing.